mmis1000/Vscode-terminal-tab/README.md

 Integration with the vscode is lacking because there is no api for that.
 The tab looks more like a terminal that live in vscode by accident.

+There is no formal way to use native module in native extension, so I abused internals of vscode.

 ## Release Notes

 ### 0.0.2